Robert Hotung: Biography

 He later left for England, where he became naturalised in 1888.
 In Cantonese, Bosman was pronounced Bo-se-man, which transliterated into Cantonese to become Ho Sze Man.
-When Robert Ho Tung Bosman travelled, he carried a certificate from the Governor of Hong Kong stating that his father was Dutch.
+When Robert Ho Tung Bosman travelled, he carried a certificate from the governor of Hong Kong stating that his father was Dutch.
 He was educated at Queen's College, Hong Kong (previously known as the Central School).

 Career

 After graduating from Queen's College in 1878, Ho Tung went to Canton, where he worked as a clerk for the Chinese Imperial Maritime Customs.
 In 1880, he returned to Hong Kong and joined Jardine Matheson as an assistant in the compradore department.
 His bilingual skills and business acumen eventually propelled him to become Head Compradore in 1894.
 Although he was of mixed parentage, Ho Tung considered himself Chinese, a fact reflected in his sartorial preference.
 By the age of 35, he was believed to be the richest man in Hong Kong.
 He was awarded an honorary Doctorate of Laws by the University of Hong Kong in 1916.

 In 1927, his wife Clara expanded "The Falls", one of the four Peak houses owned by Ho Tung, into a sumptuous residence now known as Ho Tung Gardens at 75 Peak Road.

 Ho Tung himself lived in a nearby house named The Neuk, although he did entertain visiting notables such as US vice-president John Nance Garner and playwright George Bernard Shaw at Ho Tung Gardens.

 Ho Tung identified himself both as Chinese and as a permanent resident of British Hong Kong.
 He gave generously to Dr. Sun Yat-sen's campaigns to establish the Republic of China, but saw no contradiction in civic participation in British Hong Kong.
 As a millionaire with significant influence in the colony, he heavily emphasised to the British colonial administration that no part of the Chinese demographic were "purely indigenous".
 Many were "birds of passage" on their way to Southeast Asia, but many, like himself, became permanent residents, a testimony to their "faith in the permanent prosperity of the colony and the safety of domicile under the folds of the British flag".

 Ho Tung was the director of many Hong Kong companies, including Hong Kong Land, and served on the boards of influential charitable organisations, including the Tung Wah Hospital.
 He was founder and first chairman of The Chinese Club, which was created in response to the Hong Kong Club's unofficial policy of excluding any non-Europeans from joining.
-He was appointed Knight Bachelor in 1915 and made a Knight of the Order of the British Empire (KBE) in 1955.
 His second wife, Clara, was a devout Buddhist.
 Through her educational charity, to which Sir Robert gave HK$100,000 on their 50th wedding anniversary in 1931, the Po Kok Day and Evening School and the Tung Lin Kok Yuen in Happy Valley were founded.